 If you plan to stay in the country for longer than six months, you'll need a study permit.

 Learn more about studying in Canada.

 Just a hop, skip and a jump away by plane, train or ferry France's close proximity to the UKs shores certainly factors in the country's popularity with students looking to study abroad.
 However, the short distance from home isn't the only reason.
 French higher education particularly that provided in Paris is known to be world class.

 Low tuition fees go some way to offset high living costs in the capital city, so while fees may be cheap you'll still need to budget to live comfortably.

 More than 350,000 students from around the world choose to study in Germany every year, which says plenty about its higher education system and publicly-funded Masters programmes.
 Indeed, there are more international students in Germany than in any other country in the European Union (EU) besides the UK.

 To be eligible for postgraduate study, you'll need to pass an entrance qualification known as the Abitur.
-However, this is nothing to worry about - it's simply a high school leavers' certificate.
+It's nothing to worry about - it's simply a high school leavers' certificate.

-Many universities are free to attend for international students, but it's important to check that this is the case for your options.
-Some Masters courses may incur a fee; however this will be considerably less than in the UK.
+Many universities are free to attend for international students, but it's important to check that this is the case for your course.
+Some Masters programmes may incur a fee - however this will be considerably less than in the UK.